Design tips for reports and scorecards

 Switch to View mode to see the separator lines.

-For report header and footer cells (RH, RF, H, and F) you have the option of displaying the content on a new page, or displaying the content that comes after on a new page (similar to a page break).
+For report cells, you have the option of displaying the content on a new page, or displaying the content that comes after on a new page (similar to a page break).
 This applies only when exporting to PDF.

-Select the report cell (e.g. report header) and go to its Layout Properties to set the Display On New Page and Display Following Content On New Page options.
+Select the report cell (for example, the group header) and go to its Layout Properties to set the Display On New Page and Display Following Content On New Page options.

 In large reports, the content of a group may span more than a single page.
 You have the option of repeating the group headers on every page.
 This applies only when exporting to PDF.